A polynomial upper bound on Reidemeister moves

-Turing stated in one of his famous articles [23] that `{\sl No systematic method is yet known by which one can tell whether two knots are the same.}' Even the basic case of recognising the unknot is not obviously soluble.
-A few years later, in his groundbreaking work on normal surfaces, Haken solved the problem of recognising the unknot [11] and then the more general problem of whether two knots are equivalent [12].
+Turing stated in one of his famous articles [24] that `{\sl No systematic method is yet known by which one can tell whether two knots are the same.}' Even the basic case of recognising the unknot is not obviously soluble.
+A few years later, in his groundbreaking work on normal surfaces, Haken solved the problem of recognising the unknot [11] and then made a crucial contribution to the more general problem of whether two knots are equivalent [12].
+This was finally solved by the efforts of several mathematicians, including Hemion [17] and Matveev [22].
 But it remains a major unresolved question to determine exactly how complex these problems are.
 The current state of our knowledge is that unknot recognition is in NP and co-NP.
-The fact that it is in NP is due to Hass, Lagarias and Pippenger [14] and that it is in co-NP was proved by Agol [1], but not written down in detail, and an alternative solution was given by Kuperberg [20], assuming the Generalised Riemann Hypothesis.
+The fact that it is in NP is due to Hass, Lagarias and Pippenger [14] and that it is in co-NP was proved by Agol [1], but not written down in detail, and an alternative solution was given by Kuperberg [21], assuming the Generalised Riemann Hypothesis.

 There are many examples of challenging diagrams of unknots.
 In 1934, Goeritz gave an example of a diagram with 11 crossings, with the property that any sequence of Reidemeister moves taking it to the trivial diagram must go via a diagram with more than 11 crossings.
-Other tricky examples have been given by Thistlethwaite, Haken, Henrich and Kauffman [17].
+Other tricky examples have been given by Thistlethwaite, Haken, Henrich and Kauffman [18].
 We include some of these below in Figures 1-3.
 They all point to the probable conclusion that there is no simple way of recognising the unknot.

 The most elementary and natural way of approaching the unknot recognition problem is to try to find an explicit upper bound on the number of Reidemeister moves required to turn a given diagram of the unknot with $c$ crossings into the trivial diagram.
 It is easy to see that the existence of a computable upper bound is equivalent to the solvability of the unknot recognition problem.
 But of course one wants a bound that is as small a function of $c$ as possible.